 Production is increasingly specialised.
 Globalisation enables goods to be produced in different parts of the world.
 This greater specialisation enables lower average costs and lower prices for consumers.

 Developing countries often struggle to compete with developed countries, therefore it is argued free trade benefits developed countries more.
 There is an infant industry argument which says industries in developing countries need protection from free trade to be able to develop.
-However, developing countries are often harmed by tariff protection Western economies have on agriculture.
+However, developing countries are often harmed by tariff protection, that western economies have on agriculture.
 Paradox of Free Trade

 - The effects of globalisation for developed and developing countries